lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 The clans are grouped into sects (see
 [Vampire Sects, sec.
 10](#10-vampire-sects)).

+### 1.5.4.
+Disciplines

-**Disciplines**: These are supernatural powers that vampires possess.
+These are supernatural powers that vampires possess.
 The Disciplines possessed by the vampire are represented by the group of symbols at the bottom of the attribute bar.
 The vampire's Disciplines determine which library cards he can play.
 If a library card requires a Discipline (noted by a Discipline symbol on the attribute bar of the library card), then only vampires who have that Discipline can play it.
 Each of a vampire's Discipline symbols is in the shape of either a square or a diamond.
 A square-shaped Discipline symbol means that the vampire has one level of that Discipline, the basic level; he can use only the basic (plain text)